The Brand Continuum

 Move or stay: the leadership decision

-Once you understand where the brand sits on the Continuum and how much Return Potential it has, the question that matters is surprisingly simple.
+Once you understand where the brand sits on the Continuum and how much Return Potential it has, the question that matters next is surprisingly straightforward.

 Do we move, or do we stay?